thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

 tags: type/meta
 completion: .7
 ---
-*last-modified (only renders within Obsidian with Dataview installed): `$= dv.current().file.mtime`*
 # meta-Uncloak Contributor Guide
 This document is intended to help contributors get up to speed on where and how to contribute.
-Press `F12` at any time to open this page from within Obisidan.
+Press `F12` at any time to open this page while within Obisidan.

 ## Getting started
 [Fork](https://github.com/thor314/uncloak/fork) the [repo](https://github.com/thor314/uncloak) and edit in a Markdown editor of your choosing.
 Open a pull request when your contribution is ready for review.